-When Should I File An Auto Insurance Claim?
+When Should I File an Auto Insurance Claim?

 You have an auto insurance policy just in case the unexpected happens and you find yourself responsible for a collision.
 But what happens when you need to file a claim?
-Is it even worth it?
+Is it worth it?
 Knowing when to file a claim and understanding how it could affect your monthly premium is essential in making the best decision in the event of an accident.

 Why Your Auto Insurance Premium Rises

 Filing a claim affects your premium because it changes the calculations your premium is based on.
-Statistically speaking, after you’ve filed a claim, you’re more likely to file additional claims in the future.
+Statistically speaking, after you’ve filed a claim, you’re more likely, statistically, to file additional claims in the future.
 As far as your insurer is concerned, there’s a greater risk associated with insuring you; therefore, your premium increases to offset the risk.

 Which Type of Claims are the Most Expensive in Las Vegas Nevada?